MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 It lays out how Time Molecules pulls together <b>P</b>robability (Tuple Correlation Web and Time Molecules), <b>L</b>ogic (Prolog), <b>O</b>ntology (knowledge graphs), and <b>D</b>ata (BI semantic layer) into a foundation for a level of "enterprise awareness".
 I call it P.L.O.D. ... hahaha ... just kidding.

+I've written about my first major attempt at something like this in, [Conditional Trade-Off Graphs – Prolog in the LLM Era – AI 3rd Anniversary Special](https://eugeneasahara.com/2025/11/17/trade-off-semantic-network-prolog-in-the-llm-era-ai-3rd-anniversary-special/)

 ## Pros and Cons vs a Checklist

 Many recognition algorithms apply a similarity score, a checklist of qualities.
 It could be more robust as a weighted checklist.
 But the problem with a weighted checklist is there are many ways to calculate a high, medium or low score.
 The combination does matter.